hwca96/Vacation-Wishlist-System/README.md

 **Iteration 2**
 - As a user, I want to save any changes to each vacation and attraction.
 - As a user, I want to load vacation and attraction data from a file.

+**Iteration 3**
+- As a user, I want to be able to add and delete vacation and attractions in the GUI.
+- As a user, I want to be able to change the information of vacations and attractions in GUI.
+- As a user, I want to save and load the state of the application in the GUI.
+- As a user, I want to see a some graphical representation of data in the application.